 AutoStore is the leader in fulfillment for this reason – when they enter a new industry, AutoStore doesn’t invent new robots, bins, controllers, grids or ports.
 They don’t have to; their solution is easily scaled to new industries.
 Instead, AutoStore simply upgrades their proven and tested software to consider the intricacies and requirements of the new industry.
 Instead of creating overly complex systems, AutoStore wisely chose to build solutions that are reliable.

 If given the choice of choosing a solution that is reliable vs. one that is complex, always choose the reliable option.
 Reliable solutions help companies run efficiently.
 Complex solutions cost time, money and effort and rarely, if ever, live up to their expectations.
-(I can state with no hesitation that if I was the CEO if Instacart, I would insist on only doing business with the best MFC on the market.
-AutoStore meets that requirement).

 In addition to contacting the list of companies above, I strongly advise Instacart to ask each of the MFC vendors they speak with the following questions:

 - How long have you been in business?
 What year did you start the company?